 -

 You can’t target objects with Magic Missile.
-Unfortunately, you can’t use Magic Missile like real arrows — they need to target a creature.
+You can’t use Magic Missile like real arrows — they need to target a creature.

 Who Can I Target With Magic Missile 5e?